-That's why they've been switching to drip irrigation for more than 30 years.
+That's why they've been switching to drip irrigation.

-Now, you can't control temperature or radiation in an open field.
-But if you’ve got a way to control every drop of water and dose of nutrients going into it – and you can apply both with precise timing – you’ll be able to grow higher and more uniform yields while increasing sucrose content and extending the life of your plantation.
+There is a lot that you cannot control in a sugarcane field, but if you have a way to control every drop of water and dose of nutrients delivered to the plants – and you can apply both with precise timing – you’ll be able to produce higher and more uniform yields while increasing sucrose content and extending the life of the plantation.

-Sub-surface drip irrigation goes beneath the soil to deliver water and nutrients straight to the roots of each plant.
-So you can deliver water and nutrients directly to your crops, on demand.
+Subsurface drip irrigation goes beneath the soil to deliver water and nutrients straight to the root zone of each plant.
+This allows uniform delivery of water and nutrients directly to the plant - on demand.

-In addition to increasing your annual yields, having the crop grow with perfect conditions of water and nutrients significantly extends ratoon life, giving you an average of eight to ten ratoons, and reaching in some cases, as many as fifteen with high productivity.
+In addition to increasing annual yields, having the crop grow with perfect conditions of water and nutrients significantly extends ratoon life, giving you an average of eight to ten ratoons, and reaching as many as fifteen ratoons with high productivity.

-Plus it fits into any plot, and can be applied to all topographies, field sizes and soil types.
-So you can maintain optimal soil moisture and nutrient levels, whatever your conditions.
+Subsurface drip irrigation fits onto any plot, and can be applied on all topographies, field sizes and soil types.
+You can maintain optimal soil moisture and nutrient levels, whatever your conditions.

 Why should I choose drip irrigation over other methods?

-Drip is the method that brings the best return on investment compared to any other irrigation system.
-When working with a limited water source it is an easy decision since drip has the highest water use efficiency, and this will allow you to take your water resource further by increasing your productivity or allowing you to add more acres using the same water quantity.
-Unlike any other irrigation method, it also allows precision application of plant nutrients (also known as FertigationTM), that boosts yields and extends ratoon life by optimising the use of plant nutrients according to the crop development stage, and by improving overall plantation health.
+Drip is the irrigation method that brings the best return on investment compared to any other irrigation system.
+When working with a limited water source it is an easy decision since drip has the highest water-use efficiency.
+This will allow you to take the water resource further by increasing productivity or allowing you to add more hectares using the same water quantity.
+Unlike any other irrigation method, it also allows precision application of plant nutrients (Nutrigation™).
+This boosts yields and extends ratoon life by optimising the use of plant nutrients according to the crop development stage, and by improving overall plantation health.

-Sub-surface drip irrigation (SDI) systems are the most recommended solution for large-scale cane field operations.
-Compared with on-surface systems, SDI has lower labour requirements and low operational complexity.
+Subsurface drip irrigation (SDI) systems are the most recommended solution for large-scale sugarcane production.
+Compared with on surface systems, SDI has lower labour requirements and lower operational complexity.

-On-surface systems are best for small to medium-scale sugarcane growers.
-While they require a lower initial investment, they do carry a higher operational cost.
+On surface systems are best for small to medium-scale sugarcane production.
+While these systems require a lower initial investment, they do carry a higher operational cost.